Til-D/conspiracy-bot/data/nlu.md

 - I'm ok.
 - I'm ok

+## intent:article_summary
+- Get summary!
+- Give me a summary.
+- I would appreciate a summary!

 ## intent:bot_challenge
 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?
 - What are you up to?

+## intent:random_article
+- give me a random article
+- I would like to read anything
+- how about a random news article?
+- another random article